 Approximately 85% of the District's revenues are generated from property taxes.
 The following graph shows the relative size of the District's revenue sources.
-For more information, please refer to the Statement of Revenues, Expenditures and Changes in Fund Balances for the Governmental Funds, which is located on page 13 of the report.
+For more information, please refer to the Statement of Revenues, Expenditures and Changes in Fund Balances for the Governmental Funds, which is located on page 14 of the report.

-The following graph illustrates the relative sizes of the District's expenditures for 2020.
-Debt Service expenditures during 2020 make up the largest category and accounted for 32% of total expenditures.
-For more information, please refer to the Statement of Revenues, Expenditures and Changes in Fund Balances for the Governmental Funds, which is located on page 13 of the report.
+The following graph illustrates the relative sizes of the District's expenditures for 2021.
+Debt Service expenditures during 2021 make up the largest category and accounted for 31% of total expenditures.
+For more information, please refer to the Statement of Revenues, Expenditures and Changes in Fund Balances for the Governmental Funds, which is located on page 14 of the report.

 Budget Variances.
-A budget comparison for the General Fund is presented on page 15 and a budget comparison for the Debt Service Fund is presented on page 30.
-The primary variance in the General Fund was the loss of income from rental of the community center due to the pandemic and local health order restrictions on gathering sizes.
+A budget comparison for the General Fund is presented on page 30 and a budget comparison for the Debt Service Fund is presented on page 31.
+The primary variances in the General Fund were the loss of income from rental of the community center due to COVID restrictions, wildfire mitigation expenditures incurred which weren't budgeted and favorable variances on capital outlays resulting from deferral of certain expenditures and from the District being able to complete certain capital replacements less expensively than estimated.

 Capital Assets.
-The District invested \$148,441 in capital asset additions during 2020.
-The primary capital expenditures were for equipment and playground improvements at the Chip Ramsey Park.
-Depreciation expense of \$225,126 was recognized in 2020.
-Additional information can be found in the Notes to the Financial Statements on page 24 of this report.
+The District invested \$100,332 in capital asset additions during 2021.
+The primary capital additions were for equipment and playground improvements at the Chip Ramsey Park and updates to the security system.
+Depreciation expense of \$231,474 was recognized in 2021.
+An item of note for 2022 is that the District will be utilizing its reserves to replace the 40 year old irrigation system in Chip Ramsey Park at a cost of \$329,400.
+While this is a major expenditure for the District, it is something that has been planned and funds have been accumulated to pay for the expenditure.
+Additional information regarding capital assets can be found in the Notes to the Financial Statements on page 24 of this report.

 Long-term Debt.
 The District's only outstanding debt is the Series 2018 bonds.
-The District paid \$290,000 on those bonds in 2020 leaving an outstanding debt balance of \$2,215,000 at the end of the year.
+The District repaid \$300,000 of those bonds in 2021 leaving an outstanding debt balance of \$1,915,000 at the end of the year.
 Additional information can be found in the Notes to the Financial Statements on page 25 of this report.

 Next Year's Budget.
 During 2020 and continuing into 2021 there was a worldwide pandemic from the Coronavirus.
-The pandemic did impact the District's ability to rent out the community center but community center rentals aren't a critical aspect of the District's financial position or operations.
-The District's primary source of revenues is property taxes which are directly related to property values but to date the pandemic hasn't had a significant adverse effect on property values in the District.
 The ultimate long-term financial effects the pandemic may have on the District are unclear at this time.